MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/recover-inactive-mailboxes-error.md

 ## Cause

-This issue occurs if the inactive mailboxes have `AuxPrimary` shards in addition to `Primary` and `MainArchive` shards.
+This issue occurs if the inactive mailboxes have `AuxPrimary` shards in addition to `Primary` shards.

 To see which inactive mailboxes are affected by multiple shards, you can check the mailbox location information by running the following cmdlet in Exchange Online PowerShell: